Andy Gipson serves as Mississippi’s eighth Commissioner of Agriculture and Commerce.

 Gipson is leading the way on truth in labeling laws for meat products to prevent consumer confusion from the entry of plant-based and cell-cultured foods.
 He has introduced regulatory reforms to increase opportunities for small farmers, mobile vendors and roadside produce stands.
 And, Gipson created an office within MDAC to promote forestry and timber and to expand those markets domestically and internationally.

 Gipson has owned and managed a cattle operation in Simpson County for more than 20 years and a tree farm since 2004.
 He is a member of the Mississippi Cattlemen’s Association and the Simpson County Development Foundation.
-He serves as Vice President of the Southern United States Trade Association and Past President of the Southern Association of State Departments of Agriculture.
+He serves as President of the Southern United States Trade Association and Past President of the Southern Association of State Departments of Agriculture.
 He is an active member of the National Association of State Departments of Agriculture.

 Prior to his service as Commissioner, Gipson served in the Mississippi House of Representative for ten years (District 77: Simpson and Rankin counties), first elected to public service in 2007.
 Gipson chaired the House Judiciary B Committee from 2012-2018 and the Ethics Committee from 2016-2018.
 He also served as a member on the House Agriculture, Appropriations, Ways and Means, County Affairs, Insurance, Municipalities, and Transportation committees.
 Gipson was Treasurer for the Mississippi Legislative Conservation Coalition from 2010-2017 and Treasurer for the Mississippi House Republican Conference from 2012-2016.